IBM/tape-archive-api/readme.md

 `node ./server.js`

-Check the about page:
+Check the console and assure that the API has started.
+Issue the about call using curl:

 `curl -X GET http://<EE server IP>:<EEAPI_PORT>/about`

 ### Deployment on remote server
-To deploy the Tape API on a remote server running node copy server.js and package.json to the remote server into a directory, or clone the git into this directory.
+To deploy the Tape API on a remote server running node copy the files [server.js](server.js) and [package.json](package.json) to the remote server into a directory, or clone the git into this directory.
 Run `npm install` to install the required node modules.
 Now set the environmental variables according configuration, see section Deployment.
 You have to enable ssh (`EEAPI_USESSH=true`) and specify the environmental variables describing the ssh and scp communication parameters: `EEAPI_SSHPORT, EEAPI_SSHUSER, EEAPI_SSHHOST, EEAPI_KEYFILE, EEAPI_RECALLFILE, EEAPI_MIGRATEFILE`

 > You have to provide a ssh key allowing the remote server to perform password less ssh with the Spectrum Archive EE node.
 The public part of the ssh key file must be referenced by the environment variable `EEAPI_SSHKEY`.